shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_classify_legal_issues.md

   A4.8.8: Settlement and compromise

 ### A5.
 NON-CONTRACTUAL RESPONSIBILITY AND RESTITUTION
-A5.1: Fault-based liability (negligence/delict)
-A5.2: Strict liability regimes
+A5.1: Fault-based liability (negligence/delict).
+Excludes: administrative illegality as dispositive (→A11.6) A5.2: Strict liability regimes
 A5.3: Product responsibility
-A5.4: Professional responsibility (malpractice as tort) A5.5: Unjust enrichment and restitution
+A5.4: Professional responsibility (malpractice as tort).
+Excludes: deontology/discipline (→A13.9)
+A5.5: Unjust enrichment and restitution
 A5.6: Negotiorum gestio
 A5.7: Allocation between multiple parties (contribution/recourse)